Close Menu

 By Sean Smallwood |

-TL;DR Emergency custody in Florida is only granted in cases of immediate danger, abuse, abandonment, or risk of a child being taken out of state.
-Courts offer two types of motions: rare ex-parte motions (without notifying the other parent) and regular emergency motions with notice.
-Judges make quick decisions based on well-prepared motions, often… Read More »
+TL;DR Emergency custody in Florida is granted only for immediate danger, abuse, abandonment, or risk of a child being taken out of state.
+Courts use two motion types: rare ex-parte motions (without notifying the other parent) and regular emergency motions with notice.
+Judges make quick decisions based on well-prepared motions, often without hearing arguments… Read More »

 Facebook Twitter LinkedIn